 Real-time fluorescence and deformability cytometry (RT-FDC) records, in addition to the event images, the fluorescence signal of each event [RPJ+18].
 The raw fluorescence data consists of the one-dimensional fluorescence intensity trace from which features such as peak fluorescence or peak width can be computed.
 For more advanced applications, RT-FDC also supports multiple fluorescence channels.

 The inertia ratio is the ratio of the second order central moments along x and y computed for the event contour.
 Thus, the inertia ratio is a measure of deformation.
+In contrast to deformation (which is computed from the contour), inertia ratio is based on the integral over the cell area and thus less prone to noise.
 In comparison to deformation, the inertia ratio has a low correlation to porosity.
 Shape-Out also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
 Thus, the principal inertia ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
 To quantify the alignment of the measured objects with the measurement channel, Shape-Out can additionally quantify the tilt of the contour relative to the channel axis.

 Shape-Out can compute the volume from the event contour under the assumption of rotational symmetry, i.e. it is assumed that the projection of the cell volume onto the detector plane does not change when the cell is rotated, with a rotational axis parallel to the flow direction.
 The computation of the volume is based on a full rotation of the upper and the lower halves of the contour from which the average is then used [HWT02].
 Volume has the advantage to be less correlated to deformation when compared to the projected area and it is therefore a better measure of cell size in the channel.